Donetsk Oblast: Geography

 Donetsk Oblast is located in southeastern Ukraine.
 The area of the oblast (26,517 km^{2}) comprises about 4.4% of the total area of the country.
 The oblast borders the Dnipropetrovsk and Zaporizhzhia Oblasts to the southwest, the Kharkiv Oblast to the north, the Luhansk Oblast to the northeast, the Rostov Oblast in Russia to the east, and the Sea of Azov to the south.

 Its extent from north to south is 270 km, from east to west – 190 km.
 The extreme points of the oblast's borders are: Bilosarayska Kosa (spit) in the south, Shevchenko of Volnovakha Raion in the west, Verkhnii Kut of Horlivka Raion in the east, and Lozove of Kramatorsk Raion in the north.

-The state historic-architectural site near the city of Sviatohirsk with the Sviatohirsk Lavra was nominated for the Seven Wonders of Ukraine.
+There are 27 monuments of national significance in Donetsk Oblast.
+The State Historic and Architectural Reserve near the city of Sviatohirsk covering the Sviatohirsk Lavra was nominated for the Seven Wonders of Ukraine.

 Administrative divisions

 Since 2020, Donetsk Oblast has been divided into eight raions (districts), each named after its administrative center: